Theory of the Anomalous Magnetic Moment of the Electron: Conclusions

 \section{Conclusions}

-We have shown that it is a straightforward consequence of our model of the electron that the electron has an anomalous magnetic moment if the magnetic field energy is taken into account.
+We have shown that it is a straightforward consequence of our model of the electron that the electron has an anomalous magnetic moment, if the magnetic field energy is taken into account.
 Our model of the electron assumes that one half of the mass of the electron consists of electron neutrinos.
 The other half of the mass of the electron consists of the mass in the electric charge plus the magnetic field energy divided by c$^2$.
-It turns out that in our model of the electron its magnetic moment differs from the measured magnetic moment by the factor 1.0000565.
+It turns out that in our model of the electron its magnetic moment differs from the measured magnetic moment of the electron with its anomalous part by the factor 1.000\,0565, if we take the magnetic field energy into account.